tarakc02/PureFun.jl/docs/src/index.md

 - [Sets](@ref): insert keys, test for membership, various set operations including `intersect` and `union`

-# Customizable data structures: Batched.@deque, Tries.@trie, Chunky.@list
+# Build your own data structures: Batched.@deque, Tries.@trie, Chunky.@list

-These use generic design strategies to produce more powerful data structures from simpler ones.
+These use generic design strategies to assemble more powerful data structures from simpler ones.

-[`PureFun.Batched.@deque`](@ref) takes a list implementation and adds efficient access (push/pop/last) to the rear of the list, making it into a double-ended queue.
+- [`PureFun.Batched.@deque`](@ref) takes a list implementation and adds efficient access (push/pop/last) to the rear of the list, making it into a double-ended queue.
 The resulting deque maintains the advantages of the list used to create it, so for example a deque made from [`PureFun.RandomAccess.List`](@ref) will maintain fast indexing (get/set index) operations.

-[`PureFun.Chunky.@list`](@ref) takes any list implementation, and uses it to store chunks of elements rather than single elements, in order to improve iteration speed.
+- [`PureFun.Chunky.@list`](@ref) takes any list implementation, and uses it to store chunks of elements contiguously in memory, rather than single elements, in order to improve iteration speed.

-[`PureFun.Tries.@trie`](@ref) builds efficient dictionaries for complex key types by chaining together dictionaries of simpler keys.
+- [`PureFun.Tries.@trie`](@ref) builds efficient dictionaries for aggregate key types by chaining together dictionaries of single keys.

+- [`PureFun.HashMaps.@hashmap`](@ref) nests dictionaries and combines them with hash functions to produce dictionary types that achieve efficient lookups and insertions for arbitrary key types.

 # `PureFun.Contiguous`: small size optimizations